fdilke/bewl/bewl2/notes/topos-of-actions.md

 resulting from the implicit mapping from a free action defined by the generators.
 So we can use the same algorithm to calculate those efficiently.

+(I suspect that my current algo, which goes to the trouble of calculating all the maximal monogenics, could be replaced by a much simpler one which just looped over the elements removing anything redundant.
+Plan on eventually doing this for Bewl II.)
+We also factor each action into "connected components" in the obvious way.

+This is just an irreducible representation of it as a coproduct.